I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 There isn't a consensus of scientists that can tell us 12 hours out where this hurricane is going to make landfall.

-But they want to tell us that a consensus of scientists can tell us what the global temperature is going to be and the sea levels are gonna be in 50 years when most of us are dead and won't be around to know whether they lied to us or not.
+But they want to tell us that a consensus of scientists can tell us what the global temperature is going to be and the sea levels are going to be in 50 years when most of us are dead and won't be around to know whether they lied to us or not.

 And then they tell us we're responsible for it.